derek-knox/Coding-For-Designers/Breaking Barriers/Encode and Decode.md

 What if I told you that the decoding process took one hour?
 This is just a thought experiment, but if that was the case, then I would take my chances sending the twenty-four bits instead.

 The takeaway here is that encoded and decoded forms are valuable in different scenarios.
-For example, the desire for fast internet often means encoding data before sending and then decoding upon arrival.
+As illustrated above, the desire for fast internet often means encoding data before sending and then decoding upon arrival.